NatLee/EHentai-Crawler/README.md

 There are many **hard coding** used to avoid some errors in these codes because this project is developed in few days.

-I only run this program at Windows 10 build 1903.
-You can help me to test at other OS.
+This program is executable on Windows 10 build 1903 and Ubuntu 18.04 with Chrome browser.

 At last, if you find a critical error or want to make this project better, just pull requests!
 Thank you!